restorando/graphql-query-whitelist/README.md

 # graphql-query-whitelist
-A simple GraphQL query whitelist middleware and API for express
+A simple GraphQL query whitelist toolkit for express.

+It includes:

+* An express middleware that prevents queries not in the whitelist to be executed.
+It also allows to execute queries just passing the queryId instead of the full query
+* A REST API to create/get/list/enable/disable/delete queries from the whitelist
+* A `MemoryStore` and `RedisStore` to store the queries
+* An utility class (`QueryRepository`) to perform CRUD operations programatically

 # Rationale